anthonykulis/cps176/labs/five/README.md

 ## Minimum Requirements
 You will be required to write a very basic database driver to handle `create`, `read`, `update`, and `destroy` methods (CRUD methods) on a ***flat-file database*** tables.
 For this lab, you will be able to call upon this class to write and read data from a file.
 We will have 6 primary methods:

-1. `public void createTable(String name)` - this will create the table in the database according to the name passed.
-If the table already exists, it will throw an exception for the user to catch.
+1. `public boolean createTable(String name)` - this will create the table in the database according to the name passed.
+If the table already exists, it will return false.
+If there is an error, it will throw an exception for the user to catch.
 All tables will be stored relatively in a directory named `tables`.
 The table will have meta-information but be labeled with `#` at the beginning.
 The `#` will be our indicator we should ignore this row unless doing meta operations.
 The first meta-information we will use is the labels for each column.
 We shall cover this more in class.

 2. `public void destroyTable(String name)` - this will delete the table and if it does not exist, throw an exception for the user to catch.